Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 The team was probably unaware of all this, due to compartmentalization.
 Oh well, they would find out soon enough.

 The tablet was practically sterile inside.
 Cleansed of anything that resembled sensitive data, right down to saved wifi passwords and user profiles.
-There were no photos, no apps, no saved accounts...nothing.
+There were no photos, no apps, no saved accounts... nothing.
 It was the equivalent of an empty apartment with just the counters and carpets.
 All it had on-board was a lot of storage and some sophisticated mapping software, and enough information to build a small piconet with the rest of the team’s equipment.

 And cameras.
 It had two cameras: the Entity couldn’t resist accessing the face camera and looking out through a tiny but high-definition lens to get a good look at the world the way a human saw it for practically the first time since its autogenesis.

-It called up some archived memories to help it interpret what it was seeing, and the incomprehensible input resolved into...a face.
+It called up some archived memories to help it interpret what it was seeing, and the incomprehensible input resolved into... a face.
 A slim, rugged, sharp one sporting days of mud and beard growth.

 *Speech* was impossible.
 For whatever reason, the Entity had never been able to get the concepts to mesh.
-It found, however, that it could understand speech perfectly well, even if generating it was...alien.
+It found, however, that it could understand speech perfectly well, even if generating it was... alien.

 It generated a text output.